freeCodeCamp/guide/pages/docs/certificates-guide/nest-many-elements-within-a-single-div-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Nest Many Elements within a Single Div Element"
+title: "Nest Many Elements within a Single Div Element"
+parent: "certificates-guide"
 ---

 The `div` element, also known as a division element, is a general purpose container for other elements.